natebendermontana/rc_thesis_analysis/README.md

 # RCthesisanalysis
-Analysis of National Survey data for RC master's thesis
+Analysis of National Survey data for Resource Conservation master's thesis

 From Nate: